tejuscs/ADBD-Labs/adb-in-memory/adb-inmemory.md

     ```

 ## Acknowledgements
 *Congratulations!
-You successfully enabled and tested the In-Memory option in your Autonomous Database on Dedicated Infrastructure environment.*
+You successfully enabled and tested the In-Memory option in your Autonomous AI Database on Dedicated Infrastructure environment.*

 - **Author** - Jeffrey C
 - **Last Updated By/Date** -  Jeffrey C, August 2023